bm98/FS20_HudBar/README.md

-# MSFS HudBar V 0.27.0.21
+# MSFS HudBar V 0.28.0.22

-### Display essential Information as Bar or Tile at any side of the primary screen
+### Display essential Information as Bar or Tile at any side of the primary screen or as Window anywhere you like

 * Displays essential aircraft and flight information as Bar or Tile